robmoore-i/JsonRestApi/kx-jsonrestapi-blog.md

 ## Background - What is the value in json rest apis?

 JSON is a lightweight, text-based format for storing data.
 It stands for "(J)ava(S)cript (O)bject (N)otation".
 The primary domain of JSON is as a format for transferring data from a server (backend rest api) to a client (javascript frontend).
-Within this problem-space, JSON competes with formats like XML and yaml, however, JSON has a combination of favourable properties:
+Within this problem-space, JSON competes with formats like XML, however, JSON has a combination of favourable properties:

 1. JSON can be parsed as a Javascript object
 2. JSON is lightweight
-3. JSON is human readable
+3. JSON is more human readable

 We want our frontends to be responsive.
 It makes sense then, that we would favour a data-format which parses straight into Javascript.
 An additional benefit is that for simple data, its non-verbosity in comparison to alternatives makes it relatively efficient to communicate over the network.

-Having a human readable format helps the development team design and deliver their API faster than they would otherwise, an advantage that is worth noting even though "human readable-ness" is not a property that has many hard metrics associated with it.
+Having a more human readable format helps the development team design and deliver their API faster than they would otherwise, an advantage that is worth noting even though "human readable-ness" is not a property that has many hard metrics associated with it.

 ## Motivation - Why would we use Q for providing a json rest api?